konveyor/tackle-test-generator-cli/README.md

 ### Using a published Docker image

-The simplest way is to run the CLI using a [published Docker image](https://github.com/konveyor/tackle-test-generator-cli/pkgs/container/tackle-test-generator-cli).
+The simplest way is to run the CLI using a [published Docker image](https://github.com/orgs/konveyor/packages?repo_name=tackle-test-generator-cli).
 For each released version of TackleTest, the docker image (tagged with the version number) is published on the GitHub Container Registry.
+In addition to an image that supports both unit and UI testing, separate images that support respectively unit and UI testing only are also published.
+The commands below are illustrated for the consolidated image that supports both levels of testing.

 To run TackleTest from docker, the directory containing the TackleTest configuration file for the application under test (AUT)---along with the AUT classes and library dependencies, in the case of TackleTest-Unit---has to be mounted